christophernicolaus/GT_ELK_Stack_In_Azure/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because Ansible is able to easily deploy multitier apps by creating what is known as ansible playbooks which allow you to apply these playbooks to VMs.
 These ansible playbooks will configure the VM based on what is specified in the ansible playbook.
 The main advantage is that you can re-use these ansible playbooks in order to configure VMs in the future with ease.

-The playbook implements the following tasks:
+The playbook implements the following tasks: CHECK WHAT THE INSTALL-ELK.YML - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc._ = just check install-elk elk installation playbook and write down what it does below
 - Create a Filebeat and Metricbeat configuration file.
 - Create an Ansible playbook that copies this configuration file to the DVWA VMs and then installs Filebeat and installs Metricbeat.
 - Create a Playbook also installs docker.io, python3-pip, downloads and launches a docker elk container, increases the system memory, and exposes specific ports.